-Advanced Placement (AP) Courses (School Year 2014-15)
+Advanced Placement (AP) Courses (School Year 2015-16)

 Subject Number of AP Courses Offered Percent of Students In AP Courses

 Computer Science N/A

-English N/A
+English 1 N/A

 Fine and Performing Arts N/A

 Foreign Language N/A

 Mathematics N/A

-Science N/A
+Science 1 N/A

 Social Science N/A

-All courses
+All courses .015

 Cells with N/A values do not require data.

-Where there are student course enrollments.
+Where there are student course enrollments of at least one student.